smartgeber Logo

 Antwort der Redaktion

 When you think of pumpkins, you might picture autumn decorations or delicious pies.
-However, pumpkins are part of a larger family of vegetables known as the Cucurbitaceae family.
+However, pumpkins are part of a much larger family of plants known as the Cucurbitaceae family.
 This family includes a variety of vegetables that you might not immediately associate with pumpkins.
-Let's delve into the world of pumpkin related vegetables and discover their connections, uses, and flavors.
+Let's dive into the world of pumpkin related vegetables and discover their connections.

 Last updated 3 mins ago